Independent Home Insurance Broker Serving the Yuba-Sutter Region

 Extended and Guaranteed Replacement Cost

-After a major disaster, construction costs frequently spike due to high demand for labor and materials.
-Extended replacement cost coverage adds a buffer above your policy limit, typically 25% to 50%, to account for post-disaster cost increases.
+After a major disaster, construction costs spike due to demand for labor and materials.
+Extended replacement cost adds a buffer above your policy limit, typically 25% to 50%, to account for post-disaster cost increases.
 Guaranteed replacement cost, available through select carriers, pays the full cost of rebuilding regardless of the policy limit.
-For homeowners in wildfire-exposed areas of Yuba-Sutter, where a regional fire event could push construction costs sharply higher during the rebuild period, extended replacement cost is a coverage worth serious consideration.
+For homeowners in wildfire-exposed areas of Yuba-Sutter, where a regional fire event could push construction costs sharply higher during the rebuild period, extended replacement cost is worth serious consideration.

 Other Structures